About Shafqat

 Financial Education

-Plain-language explanations of tax concepts, FLSA rules, pay period mechanics, and FICA — written for workers and freelancers, not accountants.
+Plain-language explanations of tax concepts, FLSA rules, pay period mechanics, and FICA.
+Written for workers and freelancers, not accountants.

-Formula Errors & Feedback
+Formula Errors and Feedback

 If a calculator produces a result that does not match your paycheck, payroll software, or IRS figures, I want to know.
 Formula errors are corrected the same day they are reported.
 Use the contact page and include your input values, the result you received, and the source you are comparing against.